Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wyoming's games this season have gone over 41 points three of five times.

-- New Mexico has combined with its opponents to score more than 41 points in three of six games this season.
+- Wyoming has combined with its opponents to put up more than 40.5 points in three of five games this season.

-- The combined points per game average of the two teams, 39.3, is 1.7 points fewer than Saturday's over/under.

-- The 51 points per game these two squads have surrendered to opponents this season are 10 more than the 41 total in this contest.
+- New Mexico's games have gone over 40.5 points in three of six chances this season.

+- This contest's over/under is 10.5 points fewer than the 51 these two squads combine to give up per game in 2021.

-- Cowboys games this season feature an average total of 50.2 points, a number 9.2 points higher than Saturday's over/under.
+- The average total in Cowboys games this season is 50.2, 9.7 points more than Saturday's over/under of 40.5.

-- In 2021, games involving the Lobos have averaged a total of 48.7 points, 7.7 more than the set over/under in this contest.

 Wyoming Stats and Trends

-- Wyoming has one win against the spread in six games this season.
+- Thus far this season Wyoming has one win against the spread.

 - This season, the Cowboys are winless ATS when entering a game as a favorite of 20 points or more.

-- Wyoming's games this year have gone over the point total two times in five opportunities (40%).
+- Wyoming's games this year have eclipsed the over/under two times in five opportunities (40%).

-- The Cowboys rack up 333.3 yards per game, 28.7 fewer yards than the 362 the Lobos allow per contest.
+- The Cowboys collect 333.3 yards per game, 28.7 fewer yards than the 362 the Lobos give up per contest.

-- Wyoming is 1-0-1 against the spread and 2-0 overall when the team picks up over 362 yards.
+- Wyoming is 1-0-1 against the spread and 2-0 overall when the team totals more than 362 yards.

 - The Cowboys have turned the ball over three more times (11 total) than the Lobos have forced a turnover (8) this season.